-To be entirely honest, when I decided to make Thailand my first stop in Asia, I had little to no interest in visiting Bangkok.
-I was much more interested in the stunning beaches and gorgeous hikes than sweating around a crowded, expensive city.
-Thankfully, my friends felt differently and we booked three days to spend exploring Bangkok.
-There’s lots to see and do and I ended up liking it much more than I thought I would (the strong A/C in the hotel didn’t hurt either).
+To be honest, when I decided to make Thailand my first trip to Asia, I had very little interest in visiting Bangkok.
+I was much more interested in the sunny beaches and gorgeous hikes than sweating around a crowded, expensive city.
+Fortunately, my friends disagreed and we booked three days to spend exploring Bangkok.
+There’s lots to see and do and I ended up liking it much more than I thought I would (the strong A/C in the hotels didn’t hurt either).

 Where to stay

 Since flights were cheapest in and out of Bangkok, we ended up spending two weekends in the city at two different hotels.
-We did our research and it paid off, we ended up loving both of them!
+We did our research and it clearly paid off because we ended up loving both of them!
 Check them out below.

 Baiyoke Sky Hotel is the tallest hotel in Bangkok, which, in a city with a lot of really tall buildings, is pretty impressive.
-We would actually see tour groups come in the hotel to see the views from the top floor sky deck, a whooping 84 floors up (we only saw this once, would have been annoying if it happened a lot).
-The hotel itself was beautiful, clean and had every amenity you could possibly want!
-They have nine different restaurants including a rotating restaurant, a full spa, huge gym, an outdoor pool, rooftop observatory deck and their own indoor floating markets.
-You could spend an entire day just exploring the inside of the hotel.
+We would actually see tour groups come into the hotel to see the views from the Sky Deck, a whooping 84 floors up.
+Thankfully we only witnessed this once (it would have been annoying if it happened a lot).
+The hotel itself was beautiful, clean and offered every amenity you could possibly imagine!
+There are nine different restaurants, including a rotating restaurant, a full spa, huge gym, an outdoor pool, rooftop observatory deck and their own indoor floating markets.
+You could spend an entire day just exploring the inside of this hotel!

 Warning: I would not suggest booking any activities or tours through the hotel.
-We booked transportation to and from the floating markets for what we thought was a great price.
-However, when we arrived, the driver had been told to take us to a very small area 15 minutes outside the markets where they tried to charge us upwards of 90 EUR to rent a boat for only an hour.
-It took us almost 20 minutes of arguing to convince him to bring us directly to the floating markets (where a boat costs 5 EUR).
+We booked transportation to and from the floating markets for, what we thought, was a great price.
+When we arrived, we found out that the driver had been told to take us to a very small area 15 minutes outside the markets where they tried to charge us upwards of $100 for a boat tour of the markets.
+It took us almost 20 minutes of arguing to convince the driver to bring us directly to the floating markets (where a boat tour costs $5/hour).

-VIE Hotel might be the nicest hotel I’ve ever stayed in.
-The entire hotel was stunning and immaculately clean, the staff were super friendly and accommodating and our room was enormous with both a bathtub and a rain shower!
+VIE Hotel Bangkok could be the nicest hotel I’ve ever stayed in.
+The entire hotel was beautiful and immaculately clean, the staff were super friendly and accommodating and our room was enormous with both a bathtub and a rain shower!
 It was definitely the priciest accommodation we booked in Thailand, but worth it to feel like royalty for a couple of nights.
-I would definitely recommend staying in this hotel, especially if you’re only in Bangkok for a couple nights and don’t mind a little splurge.
+I would definitely recommend staying in this hotel, especially if you’re only in Bangkok for a few days and don’t mind a little splurging.

-Now that you’ve got a place to sleep, what should you see in Bangkok?
-Although you could spend weeks getting familiar with this fascinating city, here are some suggestions if you can only scrape together a few days.
+Now that you’ve got a place to sleep, how should you spend your time in Bangkok?
+Although you could spend weeks getting familiar with this fascinating city, below are some great activities to fill up a couple days.

-Wat Arun was my first temple visited in Thailand and it was everything I had hoped it would be!
-Although the temple is located pretty far from the center of Bangkok and our hotel, a Grab Taxi only cost us about $5 in 30 min of rush hour traffic.
+Wat Arun was the first temple I ever visited and it was everything I had hoped it would be!
+Although the temple is pretty far from the center of Bangkok and our hotel, a Grab Taxi only cost us about $5 (even though the ride took 30 minutes in rush hour traffic).

-The temple costs 50 Baht to enter (about $1.5).
+It costs 50 Baht to enter Wat Arun (about $1.50).
 Girls, be sure to cover your knees and shoulders or they won’t let you inside.

 Corgi in the Garden

-Corgi in the Garden only serves coffee and desserts, but if you’re in the area and hungry there’s a great restaurant across the street called Noodle Bar.
-We ordered fish balls and sausage, pork and rice, fried noodles with chicken and fried wontons and only paid around $6.
+Corgi in the Garden doesn’t serve meals, only coffee and desserts.
+If you’re in the area and get hungry there’s a great restaurant across the street called Noodle Bar.
+We ordered fish balls and sausage, pork and rice, fried noodles with chicken and fried wontons and only paid around $6 for our entire meal!

-Another temple not to miss during your time in Bangkok is Wat Pho, famous for it’s enormous Reclining Buddha.
-Entrance is only 200 Baht or around $6.5 and there’s many little temples to explore around the grounds.
+Another must-see temple during your time in Bangkok is Wat Pho, famous for it’s enormous Reclining Buddha.
+Entrance is only 200 Baht or around $6.50 and there’s lots of little temples to explore around the grounds.
 Wat Pho is right next to The Grand Palace, so I would suggest seeing both in the same day.